sasilver75/obsidian/Articles/ML/Transformer Taxonomy - The last lit review (March 2023) {Kipply }.md

 - 250k vocab size BPE tokenizer, to help accommodate for multilingual data.
 ### Galactica (Nov 2022, [[Meta AI Research]])
 120B parameters
-- Galactica is a ==science model== pretrained mostly on papers, along with small amounts of code, other knowledge-based data, and a bit of [[CommonCrawl]].
+- Galactica is a ==science model== pretrained mostly on papers, along with small amounts of code, other knowledge-based data, and a bit of [[Common Crawl]].
 - Uses a `<work>` token to encode working memory, as well as special tokens for citations.
 ### [[LLaMa]] (Feb 2023, [[Meta AI Research]])
 65B parameters